 Other forms of social engineering by hackers, including phone calls, text messages, and in-person visits, can cause an employee to give up their password to a third party.
 When this happens, email filters and strong passwords are irrelevant.

 16. Use voice analytics to assess the risk level

 Voice analytics technology company Clearspeed provides an innovative technology that can be used to screen prospective employees or current employees for risk.

-A “yes” or “no” response to each of a set of questions can flag a prospective employee for further screening.
+A “yes” or “no” response to each of a set of questions can clear a prospective employee or flag them for additional screening.

 If an incident has already occurred, the technology can flag a current employee for further investigation.